Ex-Trump aide Hicks denies involvement in hush money talks: lawyer

 At a judge’s order, the government published on Thursday a 19-page section of its application in 2018 for a warrant to search Cohen’s home and office that had previously been redacted.
 The new material cited several phone calls involving Hicks in support of the application.

-Trump has denied having sex with Daniels, whose legal name is Stephanie Clifford, and said he had no knowledge at the time of payments to her.
+The document suggested that Trump was actively involved in engineering the payment.
+But the president has denied having sex with Daniels, whose legal name is Stephanie Clifford, and said he had no knowledge at the time of payments to her.

 House Judiciary Committee Chairman Jerrold Nadler sent Hicks a letter late on Thursday asking her to clarify her testimony in light of “apparent inconsistencies.”

+Another Democratic House panel chairman, Representative Elijah Cummings of the House Oversight and Reform Committee, wrote to Deputy U.S. Attorney Audrey Strauss of Manhattan on Friday to ask if prosecutors chose not to indict Trump over the hush payment, because of a Justice Department policy not to bring criminal charges against a sitting president.

-Hicks was press secretary for Trump’s presidential campaign in October 2016, the period during which FBI documents outline how Cohen arranged to pay Daniels $130,000 to avert a scandal.
+Hicks was press secretary for Trump’s presidential campaign in October 2016, the period during which the FBI document outlines how Cohen arranged to pay Daniels $130,000 to avert a scandal.

 The campaign was already reeling from the release on Oct.
 7 of the 2005 “Access Hollywood” tape in which Trump bragged about grabbing women by the genitals.